Men’s Health Erectile Dysfunction: Understanding Causes and Effective Solutions

 Some people may find relief from early treatment with medications and therapy.
 However, many people experience a range of symptoms over the course of their illness, which makes it difficult to manage day-to-day life.
 For some people, this can lead to feelings of social isolation and despair.
 Support groups and volunteer opportunities are available in many communities to help those with schizophrenia connect with others who understand what they’re going through.

-There is still much we don’t know about schizophrenia, but we are learning more every day about the ways in which this disease affects individuals and families.
+To sum it up, there is still much we don’t know about schizophrenia, but we are learning more every day about the ways in which this disease affects individuals and families.
 If you or someone you know is struggling with schizophrenia, please talk to your doctor or mental health professional about what options are available to you.

 VNS Treatments for Boomers